videlais/learning-react/chapter11/index.md

 const MyContext = React.createContext(defaultValue);
 ```

-The function *createContext()* creates the ability to add a context.
-This a store any components can use.
+The function **createContext()** creates the ability to add a context.
+This is a store that any components can use.
 However, in order for it to be "passed down", it must be used across multiple files.

 **src/components/Context/index.js:**